16 April, 2019

 6. Are you doing something awesome?
 Tell the world about it!

+To find a good web developer for hire, you need to increase your own visibility as much as you can.
 We believe that if you do great things, it’s perfectly fine to be proud of it, even to boast about it.
 This is why our marketing team makes sure that all of these benefits and initiatives make their way to the local developers community in the form of articles, videos, social media content, memes (they really do like memes!) and whatnot.
 The same goes for all the recognition we get, such as a spot on the annual list of the fastest growing companies by Financial Times as well as our impressive Clutch record.
+It’s an efficient way to increase your chance to find great and ambitious developers to hire.

 But remember: it’s good to tell others about your actions only if you really have something to be proud of.
 So, take care of your employees first – think about marketing it later.